Playing The Lottery FAQ

 Who is restricted from playing the Lottery?
 Can retailers play?

-Why is it that sometimes I cannot purchase a particular number for Pick 3 or Pick 4?
+Why is it that sometimes I cannot purchase a particular number for Pick 3, Pick 4 or Pick 5?

 Why is my license being swiped when I purchase tickets?